paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 (1) No indemnification on a claim for injury may be provided under this section unless the person or entity making a request for the indemnification—

-  (A) notifies the Secretary of Energy in writing within two years after such claim accrues;
+  (A) notifies the Secretary in writing within two years after such claim accrues;

   (B) furnishes to the Secretary copies of pertinent papers received by the person or entity;